omerbenamram/pyevtx-rs/README.md

 To install from PyPi - `pip install evtx`

 ### Wheels
-Wheels are currently automatically built for python 3.6,3.7,3.8,3.9 for all 64-bit platforms (Windows, macOS, and `manylinux`).
+Wheels are currently automatically built for Python 3.6, 3.7, 3.8, 3.9, 3.10 for all 64-bit platforms (Windows, macOS, and `manylinux`).

 ### Installation from sources
 Installation is possible for other platforms by installing from sources, this requires a rust compiler and `setuptools-rust`.